deuts/airtable-json-export/README.md

 ## 📝 Notes

 * This script does **not** update or write to Airtable — it only **reads and exports** data.
+* Comments are fetched only when `fetch_comments` is set to `true` — disable it to speed up large exports.
 * Ensure your Airtable token has access to the base you indicated.
 * Output files are **overwritten** on every run.